See what mortgage you qualify for

 Also, if you have more than one second/vacation home – yes, that’s a thing – you can only treat one home as the qualified second home during any year.
 The good news is that you can choose which second/vacation home to claim a deduction on.

-A home equity loan (aka a second mortgage) or home equity line of credit (HELOC)
+A home equity loan or home equity line of credit

 There’s one thing to note here.
-Before the 2017 Tax Cuts and Jobs Act, no matter what you used the loan for, you could deduct the interest.
+Before the 2017 Tax Cuts and Jobs Act, no matter what you used either of these loans for, you could deduct the interest.
 Today, you can only take the deduction if you’re using the money to buy, build or improve your primary or second home.

 Mortgage discount points